MuhammadNoman76/metsa-frontend/frontend_documentation.md

                     </p>
                     <p className="text-xs leading-relaxed">
                       After signup, your account will need to be approved by an administrator before you can access the system.
-You'll receive an email notification once approved.
+You{"'"}ll receive an email notification once approved.
                     </p>
                   </div>